Who was flying the American Airlines plane and Black Hawk helicopter before DC crash

 Authorities are going through the gruesome process of identifying the victims found so far, as families of people on board are forced to wait to have their worst fears confirmed.

 Among those who have been identified are the personnel flying the two aircraft.
 The American Airlines crew included Captain Jonathan Campos, 34, and First Officer Sam Lilley, 28.
 The Blackhawk crew included Staff Sgt.
-Ryan O’Hara and Chief Warrant Officer 2 Andrew Eaves.
+Ryan O’Hara, Chief Warrant Officer 2 Andrew Eaves and Capt.
+Rebecca M. Lobach.

-The identity of the third soldier on the Black Hawk, a female pilot, has yet to be released.

-“At the request of the family, the name of the third soldier will not be released at this time,” the Army said in a release Friday.

 Below is what we know about them so far.